 The Thames turns dark and crimson, as we remember all the dead.

-And Dickens duels with Darwin, and they take their aim and miss,
+As John Donne duels with Darwin and they take their aim and miss,

 We tramp on through an ice storm and spend the night out in the snow.

-From Conway to Canaervon, we flee a nameless foe.
+From Conwy to Canaervon, we flee a nameless foe.

-In dear old dirty Dublin, we could feel the touch of bliss,
+In dear old dirty Dublin, we can feel the touch of bliss,

-But Connemara called us to the edge of the abyss.
+But Connemara calls us to the edge of the abyss.

 So we drift across the ocean, which licks its icy lips.